 Other avenues were explored including the potential offered by conversion to tourist accommodation and use as offices or light industrial use.
 These were ultimately rejected because of the high capital cost and the present lack of a substantial tourism infrastructure in Cefn Mawr and the current availability of unused office and light industrial space in the locality.

 Residential accommodation was identified as presenting a possible way forward including the reversion of the house to single occupancy, the conversion to social housing or for private multiple occupancy.
-In considering this the WGT was cognisant of the need to keep the conservation deficit as low as possible and this has been an important factor in the decision.
+In considering this the Trust was cognisant of the need to keep the conservation deficit as low as possible and this has been an important factor in the decision.

-We held an open day for the public to see the restored building and the new flats in November 2016.
+We held an open day for the public to see the restored building and the new apartments in November 2016.
 This attracted over 120 people who were delighted to see the transformation of the building.

 In November 2017, we were delighted to accept Wrexham Area Civic Society’s Award for ‘Conservation of an Existing Building of Historic or Architectural Interest’.
 The citation highlighted: ‘This is an exemplary project which has overcome many problems and saved an important Georgian building while providing homes for local people, all within the context of the Cefn Mawr regeneration initiative and located on the edge of a World Heritage Site.’